The tensor renormalization group study of the general spin-S Blume-Capel model: visualization parameter

+$X_{1}$ is used to characterize the degeneracy, which is the reason why $h$ is fixed at $0$ here.
+The introduction of $h$ will lift the degeneracy.
+And the tiny numerical calculation error will affect the numerical results about the intrinsic degeneracy, we choose the different system sizes $2^{N_s}, N_s=20,30,40$ for comparison.
+With $N_s$ increasing, the transition points move to the left, corresponding to the lower transition temperature points.
+The first transition point should be $T_c=0$ when $D=2J,h=0$.
+On the other side, the big system size will bring numerical instability for $X1$ with more coarse-graining steps, as shown in Fig.~(\ref{fig:X1S25}).
+When the symmetry describing the state degeneracy are not implemented in the construction of the original tensor, we will face the problem.
+The research about the fix-point tensor is still on the way.

-For the half-integer case of $S=5/2$, the visualization $X1$ bears the step-wise structure: $6,4,2,1$.
+For the half-odd case of $S=5/2$, the visualization $X_{1}$ bears the step-wise structure: $6,4,2,1$.
 The $6$-fold degeneracy comes from the three pairs $\pm 5/2, \pm 3/2, \pm 1/2$, corresponding to $T^{Z_2}\bigoplus T^{Z_2}\bigoplus T^{Z_2}$.
-The first two jumps of $X1$ represent the two first order phase transitions, which are similar to the case of $S=2$ accompanying with the successive vanishing of the occupation pairs.
-The difference lies in the last jump of $X1$ from $2$ to $1$, which is the continuous phase transition with $Z_2$ spin-flip symmetry breaking.
-The gap of $X1$ is $2$ for all the first order phase transitions and $1$ for the last continuous phase transition respectively.
+The first two jumps of $X_{1}$ represent the two first order phase transitions, which are similar to the case of $S=2$ accompanying the successive vanishing of the occupation pairs.
+The difference lies in the last jump of $X_{1}$ from $2$ to $1$, which is the continuous phase transition with $Z_2$ spin-flip symmetry breaking.
+The gap of $X_{1}$ is $2$ for all the first order phase transitions and $1$ for the last continuous Ising-like phase transition respectively.

-We can come to the general conclusion that the visualization parameter $X1$ bears the step-wise structure: $2S+1,2S-1,...,3,1$ for the integer spin $S$, $2S+1,2S-1,...,2,1$ for the half-integer spin $S$.
-It is tricky to locate the position of the critical point by the step of $X1$ because of the subtlety of $X1$ due to the cutoff in the contraction process, however, the integer platform of $X1$ associated to the degeneracy of the system is intrinsic, which comes from the deep insight that the fix-point of the tensor representation corresponds to the fix point of RG flow associated to the phase transition.
-It does open the new window to observe the phase transition.
-The improvement and exploration about the visualization like $X1$ from the tensor itself is still on the way.
+It leads to the general conclusion that the visualization parameter $X_{1}$ bears the step-wise structure: $2S+1,2S-1,...,3,1$ for the integer spin $S$, $2S+1,2S-1,...,2,1$ for the half-odd spin $S$.
+It is tricky to locate the position of the critical point by the jump of $X_{1}$ because of the subtlety of $X_{1}$ due to the cutting-off in the coarse-graining process, however, the integer plateaus of $X_{1}$ associated to the degeneracy of the system is intrinsic, which comes from the deep insight that the fix-point of the tensor representation corresponds to the fix point of RG flow.
+It provides an reference to observe the phase transition.
+By the implement of the symmetry in the initial tensor construction, the phase transition point of ferromagnetic potts models on the simple cubic lattice identified by $X_{1}$ can beat the most recent Monte Carlo result\cite{wangshun}.